 The invisible world looms just as real today as the world that dominates our sight.

-Question: What helps you keep your eyes on the true battle?
+Tell me what you think: What helps you keep your eyes on the true battle?
 To leave a comment, just click here.

 This post is adapted from Wayne’s book, Going Places with God: A Devotional Journey Through the Lands of the Bible.